The profit lies in the purchase - buying prescription drugs correctly

 1. actively negotiate conditions

-The most important lever for higher profitability lies in the purchase prices.
+The most important factor in improving profitability is purchase prices.

-Seek regular discussions with wholesalers and manufacturers in order to negotiate bonus scales or additional discounts.
+Regularly engage in discussions with wholesalers and manufacturers to negotiate volume-based discounts or additional rebates.

-Even small price differences can have a significant impact on gross profit, especially for high-priced prescription drugs.
+Especially with high-priced prescription drugs, even slight price differences can have a significant impact on gross profit.

 2. bundle purchasing and structure suppliers